Sage-Jones/Quantum-Blue-contributing/.github/PULL_REQUEST_TEMPLATE.md

 **Changelog**
 <!-- Add a Changelog entry to make players aware of new features or changes that could affect gameplay.
-Make sure to read the guidelines and take this Changelog template out of the comment block in order for it to show up.
-Changelogs must have a :cl: symbol, so the bot recognizes the changes and adds them to the game's changelog. -->
+Make sure to take this Changelog template out of the comment block in order for it to show up.~~~~ Changelogs must have a :cl: symbol, so the bot recognizes the changes and adds them to the game's changelog. -->
 <!--
 :cl: